xdevsoft/snesromheader/README.md

 How to read SNES ROM file using Python struct module

 Follow-up tutorials for Python "struct" module, this time we will open and read a binary file and parse the content.
-I will also improved and extend this simple example and you will also see how it will be used.
+I will try improved and extend this simple example so you will see how it would be used and improved further.

-That's why I want to share my experience and adventure while I'm building it.

 # Additional readings